<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 • The Proof of Possession key is hardware-protected.

-When deleting a device in Okta, deactivation must occur first.
-Upon deactivation, the device no longer has access to Okta's resources or any associated applications.
+Okta requires device deactivation before deletion.
+Upon deactivation, the device loses access to Okta resources or any associated applications.

-• All active sessions established on that device using Okta Verify are terminated.
+• Okta terminates all active sessions established on that device using Okta Verify.

-• Active sessions established without Okta Verify are unaffected until the session ends.
+• Active sessions established without Okta Verify remain unaffected until the session ends.

 • Okta Verify authentication factors, such as Okta FastPass, Okta FastPass with biometrics, a temporary one-time password, and Push, cannot be used from the device.
 However, users can continue to use password, email, or WebAuthn authentication factors from the device.